1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 2.md

  - Vicenta Lombardo
 	 - **Charsmatic marxist leader and founder of the CTM**
 	 - the ctm had 940,000 members at its peak
-	 - *The founding of the CTm seemed important for the deveolpment of the m*
+	 - *The founding of the CTm seemed important for the deveolpment of the mexican labour rights.*
 - Cristeros
+	- **Rebersls who fout the goverment as repersentives of the Catholic chruc**
 - Emilio Portes Gil
 	 - **Was provetional presedent after Calle.
 Had more amible relationships with the catholic chcurch.**
 	 - *Other than his relationship improvement with the catholic church there doesn seem to be too much of not in this textbook*